Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

 \myparagraph{Attacker's capability.} In our formulation, the attacker can modify, for a single document $\vct x$, its pixel values.
-This means that the attacker has only access to the test data, \ie the attack happens at test time.
+This means that the attacker has only access to the test data, \ie, the attack happens at test time.
 The attacker can modify the pixels and their colors independently, as long as the perturbation remains small or contained.
 This is often enforced with an $\ell_p$ constraint centered on the sample $\vct x$, or equivalently, containing the $\ell_p$-norm of the perturbation.
 Otherwise, especially for the case of adversarial documents, the perturbation can also be restricted to a region of contiguous pixels, like in the patch attacks~\cite{brown2017adversarial}.
-Notably, while the traditional patch attacks usually need to generalize over different sizes, rotations and dimensions of the patch, in this case, these can be decided by the attacker and can be very accurately enforced~\cite{dong2025position}.
+Notably, while traditional patch attacks usually need to generalize over different sizes, rotations and dimensions of the patch, in this case, these can be accurately enforced by the attacker~\cite{dong2025position}.
+Moreover, the patch shape can be arbitrary, and its size and budget can be reduced to improve concealment.
 We assume that the question $\vct q$ is fixed, as the case of a system prompt for automatic document processing.
-Therefore, the attacker can only modify the document, whereas has no control of the question $\vct q$.
+Therefore, the attacker can only modify the document, but not the question $\vct q$.
+Note that our attack assumes adversarial documents are crafted at the source, before encryption or integrity checks.
+These mechanisms only guarantee that a document is not altered \textit{after} upload, but they do not prevent malicious inputs from being generated \textit{beforehand}.

-\myparagraph{Attack strategy.} We will first outline the attack formulation for a single QA pair (single-QA attack), then we will derive the variations covering the other more complex scenarios.